-Note: Spoilers are blacked out like like this secret .
+Note: Spoilers are blacked out like like this [blackout]secret[/blackout].
 To reveal a spoiler, just highlight it.

-Restless: Plot Summary
+Restless Miniseries: Plot Summary

 Restless is the story of Eva Delectorskaya and the consequences of her career as a spy.
 It is a split time narrative, set in the 1940s and the 1970s.
-In the 1940s strand Eva works as a spy for the British during World War II.
+In the 1940s strand, Eva works as a spy for the British during World War II.
 In the 1970s strand, Eva’s daughter Ruth attempts to discover the truth behind the events Eva witnessed in World War II.

-Ruth Gilmartin’s mother lives in the country.
-Ruth visits her and learns her mother is in fact Eva Delectorskaya, a Russian refugee recruited as a spy by the British in 1939.
-After training, Eva is sent with her boss and lover Lucas Romer to Holland and survives an attack by Nazi spies, who snatch Mi6 agents from a cafe in ‘Prenslo’.
-Having proven herself, Eva is sent to the USA as part of a mission to encourage the USA to join the war.
+In 1941, with her training complete, BSC send Eva with her boss and lover, Lucas Romer, to Holland.
+They survive an attack by Nazi spies, who snatch Mi6 agents from a café in ‘Prenslo’.
+Having proven herself, BSC send Eva to the USA as part of a mission to encourage the USA to join the war.
 Romer asks her to seduce and blackmail an aide to Harry Hopkins.

-The True Story Behind the Fiction
+Restless Miniseries: The True Story Behind the Fiction

 The Prenslo Incident